 The Pros and Cons of ObamaCare for the Average American

-The Average American (those making under 400% FLP) will most likely see a reduction in their insurance premiums and 30 of the 44 million without insurance will gain access coverage via the "ObamaCare" exchanges, Medicare or Medicaid.
+The Average American (those making under 400% FLP) have a lot to gain and little to lose under the new law.
+The average American family is likely to see a reduction in their insurance premiums and 30 of the 44 million without insurance will gain access coverage via the health insurance marketplaces, Medicare or Medicaid/CHIP.

 Affordable insurance is defined as costing less than 8% of your annual income.
 Tax credits cap cost at 9.5% for sliver plan for those making between 300 - 400% FPL.